 PI: Nisar Ahmed (CU Boulder); co-PI: Danielle Szafir (CU Boulder)

 As automated ingestion and processing of high volume satellite remote sensing data continues to expand, human analysts and operators will always need to be kept in the loop.
 Sophisticated machine learning algorithms for automated event detection, tracking and data fusion do not perform perfectly in all situations.
 Domain users are often unaware of these limitations, and are currently unable to interact directly with these algorithms to mitigate these issues.
-New technologies that better balance between automation and human oversight are needed to exploit the best of both worlds at various levels of the fusion pipeline.
-This research will develop new fusion algorithms and interfaces that allow analysts to communicate directly with automated machine learning algorithms via natural language chat, direct manipulation, and hand-drawn locative sketches.
-We will combine probabilistic machine learning, data fusion, and human input processing algorithms into a unified software suite that enables bilateral information exchange between automation and analysts.
+New technologies that better balance between automation and human oversight are needed to exploit the best of both worlds at various levels of the information pipeline.
+This research will combine probabilistic machine learning, data fusion, and human input processing algorithms into a unified software suite that enables bilateral information exchange between automation and analysts.
 This research is being conducted in collaboration with Lockheed Martin Space Systems and the TAP Lab.

 Harnessing Human Perception in UAS via Bayesian Active Sensing